tnhtnh/example-aws-landing-zone-accelerator-pipeline/README.md

 This repository manages the configuration files for deploying an AWS environment using the [Landing Zone Accelerator on AWS (LZA)](https://aws.amazon.com/solutions/implementations/landing-zone-accelerator-on-aws/).
 It utilizes a GitHub Actions workflow for validation and automated deployment.

-New to this repository?
+Wanting to deploy a new Landing Zone?
 Check out the [Getting Started Guide](GETTING_STARTED.md) for step-by-step instructions on initial setup.

 ## Purpose